Tactics

 TAC-01 Website Creation The adversary creates a website to support their operations.
 This may be a duplicate or typo-squat of a legitimate website, or a wholly new one.
 The details are often faked to give the impression of legitimate activity occurring on it.
 Resource Development

-TAC-02 Credential Acquisition The adversary is trying to steal account names, passwords and authentication tokens.
+TAC-02 Credential Acquisition Adversaries may purchase or otherwise obtain accounts.
 Using legitimate credentials can give adversaries access to systems, make them harder to detect, and provide the opportunity to create more accounts to help achieve their goals.
-Methods used to get credentials include phishing, keylogging and extracting from...
+Methods used to get credentials include phishing, keylogging and extracting from dumped credentials.
 Resource Development

 TAC-05 Tool Development Adversaries will develop tools to help facilitate their intent and planned attack process.
 This can be in the form of a fully automated computer program or a simple script that is designed for basic web interactions.
 Resource Development